Automic Vault icon Automic Vault

 Public references

-These references connect Automic Vault's founder and product category to public developer-tooling history.
+These links connect Automic Vault, Max Howell, and Homebrew to public developer-tooling history.

 Project position